 You can also conduct a survey through social media to get public opinion on your idea.
 Using Facebook Business Manager, you could get a feel for who would be interested in your product or service.

 I ran a quick test of how many people between 18-65 you could reach in the U.S. during a week.
 It returned an estimated 700-2,000 for the total number of leads, which is enough to do a fairly accurate statistical analysis.

 Identify Demographics of Target Market

 Depending on what type of business you want to run, your target market will be different.
 The narrower the demographic, the fewer potential customers you’ll have.
 If you did a survey, you’ll be able to use that data to help define your target audience.
 Some considerations you’ll want to consider are:

 Once you have this information, it can help you narrow down your options for location and help define your marketing further.
 One resource that Mike recommended using is the Census Bureau’s Quick Facts Map.
 He told us,

 “It helps you quickly evaluate what the best areas are for your business to be located.”

 Now that you’ve developed your idea a little and established there is a market for it, you can begin writing a business plan.
 Getting started is easier with the business plan template we created for you to download.
-I strongly recommend using it as the following sections will follow the business plan template.
+I strongly recommend using it as it is updated to make it easier to create an action plan.